fvxiaoyi/ebin-core/core-modules/core-module-kafka/README.md

 It is recommended to use DispatcherKafkaListener for projects that subscribe to multiple topics and have a small amount of data.

+DispatcherKafkaListener will subscribe to multiple topics and assign corresponding Messages to different KafkaMessageHandlers.
+All consumption exceptions will be caught, and the corresponding partition and offset will be logged to facilitate subsequent data recovery (kafka seek).
+DispatcherKafkaListener is completely independent from Spring's KafkaListener and will not affect each other's use.

 #### Example
 1.Turn on the enable config in the configuration file, such as:
 ~~~